 Sails are lowered by the reverse of hoisting procedures.

 The mainsail is left stowed on the boom during the sailing season and shielded from the elements by a sail cover as sailcloth becomes damaged by long-term exposure to ultraviolet light.

 Fully battened mainsails stow neatly on the boom when lowered with the aid of restraining lines called lazyjacks.
 Lazyjacks are rigged from the mast to the boom constrain the sail enabling it to stack on the boom requiring sail ties to secure it.

-A headsail, when stowed furled on the forestay, requires protection from ultraviolet light, which degrades the exposed part of the sail.
+A jib or headsail, when stowed furled on the forestay, requires protection from ultraviolet light, which degrades the exposed part of the sail.
 Sailmakers allow for this by designing in a sacrificial strip of material along the leech or alternatively a cover is hoisted over the furled sail.

 When a hanked-on headsail is to be used in the near future, it is temporarily stowed in the bag on the foredeck.
 The sail remains hanked on, ready to hoist, with sheets attached while the bag protects the sail and keeps the decks clear.

 When sailing with hanked-on headsails there may be a need to change to a different sail.
 When removing the previous sail, stow it immediately in its bag in the sail locker but if stowed temporarily on the foredeck lash it securely to the stanchions preventing it slipping overboard and never leave a sail on deck in rough weather.

 Properly organized sail stowage makes sail handling simplified.
 This entails making sure that each sail has an accessible stowage point, with sail bag contents labelled with the type and sail number.
 Each sail should be bagged correctly and on opening the bag, all corners are accessible and easily identified.
 Ensure that the tack, clew and head of each sail are tied in with the drawstring of its bag so that mishandling of the bag will not displace them in the bag.